Ben105m/rtd-tutorial/docs/source/exemple1.rst

        'void', 0.4179,
        'Zr4', 0.4750]

-An exemple of fue pin description is given : 3 circles of UO2 fuel, "void" (used for the gap dilution) and a Zircaloy-4 clad.
+An exemple of fue pin description is given : 3 circles of UO2 fuel, "void" (used for the gap dilution, that is Helium in reality) and a Zircaloy-4 clad.

 ::